ehasan8115/MyPortfolio/README.md

 7. SocialBook - Frontend Clone of Facebook: This is a frontend clone of the popular social media platform Facebook.
 It is built using HTML, CSS and JavaScript.
 [GitHub Repo](https://github.com/ehasan8115/socialbook) | [Website](https://github.com/ehasan8115/socialbook)

+8. Travel Packing List - The Travel Packing List App is a user-friendly web application built using React.
+It helps you organize and manage the items you need to pack for your trips, making travel preparation a breeze.
+[GitHub Repo](https://github.com/ehasan8115/travel-packing-list) | [Website](https://travel-items.netlify.app/)

 Feel free to explore these projects and provide feedback!

 ## Contact